Understand how apprentices are $165,000 better off than university graduates at age 28

-We track raw average income through IRD tax records of our cohort each year after turning 19, allowing us to see their income until they turn 32 in 2016.
+To analyse yearly income, we track raw average income through IRD tax records of our cohort each year after turning 19, allowing us to see their income until they turn 32 in 2016.

-In terms of cumulative income, the average 28 year old trainee from the five ITO's we distinguish has earned $135,000 more than the average university graduate by age 28.
+In terms of cumulative income, the average 28 year old male apprentice from the Women inTrades consotia has earned $135,000 more than the average university graduate.
 This gap in income closes going into their thirties, however by age 32 trainees are still $100,000 ahead of university graduates.

 The cost of tertiary study